Model Characterization and Dark Matter in the Secluded $U(1)^\prime$ Model: The Secluded U(1)' Model

 Note that if a special configuration with $Q'_{S}=0$ can be found, the $\mu-$term becomes allowed by the gauge invariance.
 However, a consistent $Z-Z'$ mass hierarchy and mixing rather require non-zero $U(1)'$ charges for all MSSM singlet scalar fields $S,S_{1,2,3}$.
 Another set of conditions for the charges is obtained from the vanishing $U(1)'-SU(3)_{c}-SU(3)_{c}$, $U(1)'-SU(2)_{L}-SU(2)_{L}$, $U(1)'-U(1)_{Y}-U(1)_{Y}$, $U(1)'-{\rm graviton-graviton}$, $U(1)'-U(1)'-U(1)_{Y}$ and $U(1)'-U(1)'-U(1)'$ anomalies, as follows:

-All these conditions from the gauge invariance and the anomaly cancellations should be satisfied for particular pattern of charges and parameters, which requires the number of exotics involved as $n_{\mathcal{Q}}=3$ color triplets with $Y_{\mathcal{Q}}=-1/3$ and $n_{\mathcal{L}}=2$ color singlets with $Y=-1$.
+All these conditions from the gauge invariance and the anomaly cancellations should be satisfied for particular pattern of charges and parameters, which requires the number of exotics. {Based on the choice of exotics in the model, one of the simplest solution to the mixed anomaly constraints requires $n_{\mathcal{Q}}=3$ color triplets with $Y_{\mathcal{Q}}=-1/3$ and $n_{\mathcal{L}}=2$ color singlets with $Y_{\mathcal{L}}=-1$.
 Recall that these exotic fields are singlets under $SU(2)_{L}$ as mentioned before and listed in Table \ref{tab:charge}.
+In our analyses, we assume the exotics to be very heavy and decouple from the low scale spectrum.
+In this sense, their charges are considered only for the anomaly cancellation in our work.}